apify/apify-docs/content/academy/anti_scraping.md

 ## [](#quick-start) Quick start

-If you don't have time to read about the theory behind anti-scraping protections to fine-tune your scraping project and instead you just need to get unblocked asap, here are some quick tips:
+If you don't have time to read about the theory behind anti-scraping protections to fine-tune your scraping project and instead you just need to get unblocked ASAP, here are some quick tips:
-- Use high quality proxies. **Residential proxies** are the least blocked.
+- Use high-quality proxies.
+[Residential proxies](https://docs.apify.com/proxy/residential-proxy) are the least blocked.
 There are many providers out there like Apify, BrightData, Oxylabs, NetNut, etc.
-- Set a **real-user-like HTTP settings** and **browser fingerprints**.
+- Set **real-user-like HTTP settings** and **browser fingerprints**.
 [Crawlee](https://crawlee.dev/) uses statistically generated realistic HTTP headers and browser fingerprints by default for all of its crawlers.
-- Use modern browser to pass bot capture challenges.
-We recommend **[Playwright with Firefox]**(https://crawlee.dev/docs/examples/playwright-crawler-firefox) because it is not that common for scraping.
+- Use a modern browser to pass bot capture challenges.
+We recommend [Playwright with Firefox](https://crawlee.dev/docs/examples/playwright-crawler-firefox) because it is not that common for scraping.
 You can also play with [non-headless mode](https://crawlee.dev/api/playwright-crawler/interface/PlaywrightCrawlerOptions#headless) and adjust other [fingerprint settings](https://crawlee.dev/api/browser-pool/interface/FingerprintGeneratorOptions).
-- Consider extracting data from **[private APIs]({{@link api_scraping}})** or **mobile app APIs**.
+- Consider extracting data from **[private APIs]({{@link api_scraping.md}})** or **mobile app APIs**.
 They are usually much less protected.

 ## [](#why-block-bots) First of all, why do websites want to block bots?